12 Best Subtitle Fonts for Video Editing (Free and Paid Options)

 Classical proportions visible in uppercase gave letterforms both harmony and elegance.
 At the same time, he created a sleek sans serif look as well, which made the fact that Lato designed it two decades ago doesn’t follow any current design trend.

-The semi-rounded letterings give Lato a feeling of warmth.
-That coupled with the strong structure conveys stability and seriousness.
+The semi-rounded letterings give Lato a feeling of warmth, and that paired with the strong structure conveys stability and seriousness, ideal for brand video where tone matters.

 [#TOC10]10.
 Futura[#TOC10]